Fractal x-ray edge problem at the critical point of the Aubry-Andr\'e model: Discussion and Conclusions

 As one approaches the critical point of the Aubry-Andre model from the delocalized side, more and more band gaps open up; correspondingly the bandwidth of each band decreases.
-There are three types of behavior.
+There are three types of behaviors.
 (1) When the Fermi energy is in the middle of a band, one has a fairly conventional orthogonality catastrophe, with a phase shift that increases toward the critical point (since the kinetic energy decreases).
-(2) When the Fermi energy is in a band gap, the wavefunctions are not orthogonal at all.
-(3) When the Fermi energy is very close to a band edge, the orthogonality catastrophe is enhanced, and the overlap decreases as $L^{-1/2}$, because of the influence of midgap bound states.
+(2) When the Fermi energy is in a band gap, the wavefunction overlap does not scale with system size, corresponding to no orthogonality catastrophe.
+(3) When the Fermi energy is very close to a band edge, the orthogonality catastrophe is enhanced, and the overlap decreases as $L^{-1/2}$, because of the influence of mid-gap bound states.
 Away from criticality, scenario (1) is generic.
 However, at the critical point, there are band gaps at all scales, so depending on the impurity position and the precise filling, essentially any value of the overlap between 0 and 1 can arise.
 We found numerically that the overlap and core-hole Green function (i.e., Loschmidt echo) have regimes of algebraic decay, consistent with a dynamical critical exponent $z \approx 2 $, as well as flat regimes, in $L$ and $t$, such that the band structure is gapped at the available spatio-temporal resolution.
 The precise alternation of gaps and decays is sensitive to the filling (Fig.~\ref{fig:widefig}).
 This dependence originates in number-theoretic considerations that are outside the scope of this work.
 The qualitative pattern, however, can be seen by considering a series of approximants with increasingly large denominator $q$.
-At a fixed filling $f$, the number of electrons in the system is $\mathrm{Floor} (f q)$ (i.e. the closest lower integer to $fq$).
-For fillings where $f q$ is close to a Fibonacci number (or the sum of a few Fibonacci numbers) the system is gapped; when $f q$ can only be expressed as a sum of many ($\sim \log q$) Fibonacci numbers, the response decays with $L$ algebraically.
+At a fixed filling $n$, the number of electrons in the system is $\lfloor n q\rfloor$ (i.e. the closest lower integer to $nq$).
+For fillings where $n q$ is close to a Fibonacci number (or the sum of a few Fibonacci numbers) the system is gapped; whereas when $n q$ can only be expressed as a sum of many ($\sim \log q$) Fibonacci numbers, the response decays with $L$ algebraically.
 Similar results hold upon replacing system size with time, and account for the response of the core-hole Green function.